carternewt/Dawei_RNA/README.md

 ---
 Next is getting files ready for kallisto.

 `curl -s $CDNA | gunzip -c > $OUT/TAIR10.fa` For kallisto we need a reference that our reads can be mapped to. kallisto utilizes a transcriptome (cDNA) library for its reference.
-The variable created earlier in this script, "CDNA," contains a link to the Ensembl database where the fasta file for the TAIR10 cDNA library is.
+The variable created earlier in this script, "CDNA," contains a link to the Ensembl database where the FASTA file for the TAIR10 cDNA library is.
 By using `curl`, we can obtain data from URLs such as the one encoded by "CDNA."
-Once we have downloaded the TAIR10 fasta file, we need to unzip it as we did for the fastq files earlier, as this file is in .fa.gz format.
+Once we have downloaded the TAIR10 FASTA file, we need to unzip it as we did for the FASTQ files earlier, as this file is in .fa.gz format.

-`kallisto index -i $OUT/TAIR10.idx $OUT/TAIR10.fa` Now, we need to let Kkllisto read through the fasta file and index it so that the program can utilize the fasta file for referencing.
+`kallisto index -i $OUT/TAIR10.idx $OUT/TAIR10.fa` Now, we need to let Kkllisto read through the FASTA file and index it so that the program can utilize the FASTA file for referencing.
 We use the `-i` argument here to tell `kallisto index` what we want to name the index file and where to store it.

 `mkdir -p $OUT/kallisto` We're also going to create a directory where we want our files to be stored during the kallisto analysis.